 For more information and history about Emerald Bay visit the Emerald Bay State Park website.

 Below is a poster available for purchase.
 I designed this poster featuring an image taken from Eagle Point of Emerald Point on September 15, 2014.

-Do you have other insight, feedback, or trail updates about hiking Eagle Point?
+Do you have other insight, feedback, or trail updates about hiking Emerald Point?

 If so, please post it in the comment section below for the benefit of everybody 🙂